Amandeepsingh5/GamePVZ/README.md

 KNOWN ISSUES: We are still working on the implementation to put in the button to skip a turn, but for this milestone we have not achieved that yet.
 THe new LEVEL option in the menubar doesn;t work for now.
 So, we to play the game we need to go to the menubar and click new to play the game.
 We also also working on the health of zombie which is the ZOMBIE dies with one shot for now.But for next milestone we are planning to increase that to 3 shots i.e the zombie will die with 3 shots .
 For this milestone we are just using the one kind of flower that is sunflower, and only kinf of zombie.
 In the terms of the smelly code, the Model class of the code has smeely code whereas the view and controller are well organized and low coupling and high cohesion.
 As the zombies are randomly produced using the random number generator so sometimes the game acts a bit weird and the zombies come to the field very late  whereas 9/10 times the game works perfectly fine and the zombies come on the field after putting 4 -5 sunflowers and the 3-5 peashooters  on the field.

+MODEL PACKAGE: The model  package contains of the model class that deals with methods that add zombie on the field , buying a plant,place a plant on the field after you bought it, check if the the zombies have reached the end and we lose the game or we killed all the zombies, returning the sun points , the returning at what level we are present right now.